cvmfs/doc-cvmfs/cpt-details.rst

 Preserving POSIX semantics in union file systems is non-trivial; the first fully functional implementation has been presented by Wright et al. [Wright04]_.
-By now, union file systems are well established for “Live CD” builders, which use a RAM disk overlay on top of the read- only system partition in order to provide the illusion of a fully read-writable system.
+By now, union file systems are well established for "Live CD" builders, which use a RAM disk overlay on top of the read- only system partition in order to provide the illusion of a fully read-writable system.
 CernVM-FS supports both aufs and OverlayFS union file systems.